jorge-sepulveda/blog/content/posts/2025/05/reading-windows-ssd.md

 $ sudo pacman -S ntfs-3g
 ```

 We now have ntfs supported in userspace.
 Technically ntfs3 is supported in the kernel but I didn't wanna go messing with the way I read devices to make it happen when a package can take care of this for me.
-Now it's easy as creating the mountpoint and mounting.
+Now it's easy as creating the mount point and mounting.

 ```sh
 $ sudo mkdir /mnt/windowsdrive/
 $ sudo mount -t ntfs-3g /dev/sdc4 /mnt/windowsdrive
 ```

 And I now have access to my windows files, saving myself a lot of headaches.
 Once I'm done looking at files, I can unmount the drive for safe removal.
-I'm willing to bet that the drive will mount normally when connecting via usb since ntfs will get auto detected.
+Doing this in Dolphin works too, you'll just need your admin password since it was mounted from the shell.

 ```sh